 Luang Por Chah

 Food for thought I hope on your path of self-empowerment and freedom.
 This is the kind of medicine that only works if you take responsibility.
 No one can do it for you.
 For most of us this takes a while to get our heads and hearts around, especially in the context of the medicalised mental health system.
 Yet when we do the prize of inner freedom is ours.
 The Buddha said “No one saves us but ourselves.
 No one can, no one may.
 We ourselves must walk the path”.
 It’s also true that we’re all on this path together, this search for inner peace and freedom is what we share, and the struggles we encounter along the way is what connects us.
 You are response-able for your happiness, but you are not alone – one of the gems of insight that comes from doing a mindfulness or mindful self-compassion course.
 The support of community and connection is essential for this transformational mind-body work.
 Check out the wonderful Tara Brach’s talk on this theme.
-I’m so happy to be sharing this path with you – do share your responses below, thank you.
+I’m so happy to be sharing this path with you.